Drinkwater's £35m Chelsea move was doomed from the start | Goal.com

 When he arrived at Stamford Bridge, he wouldn't have known that all was not as it seemed at the home of the reigning champions, with manager Antonio Conte and Chelsea director Marina Granovskaia at loggerheads over the club's transfer strategy.

-Granovskaia wanted to promote academy players to the first team, with Ruben Loftus-Cheek, Nathaniel Chalobah and Nathan Baker pushing for places in midfield.
+Granovskaia wanted to promote academy players to the first team, with Ruben Loftus-Cheek, Nathaniel Chalobah and Lewis Baker pushing for places in midfield.

 Conte, though, wanted to sign proven performers, believing that Chelsea had overachieved in winning the title in his first season at the helm and that his squad needed strengthening if the Blues were to compete with Pep Guardiola's high-spending Manchester City.